Five Star Food Service 2019 Year in Review

 Optimized, Integrated, and Built for the Future

-After a year filled with enormous growth fueled by acquisition, Five Star Food Service took a year to optimize and strategically build for the future.
-However, by no means did the company take a break – 2019 was a year filled with hitting exciting milestones, giving back, and investing in the business.
+After a year filled with enormous growth fueled by acquisition, Five Star Food Service took a year to strategically build for the future.
+Hitting exciting milestones, giving back, and investing in business were a few 2019 accomplishments for Five Star.
 The following is a digest of some of the highlights from the year.

 Topped 1,600 Micro Markets

 The micro market concept continues to be a win-win solution for both workplaces and operators.
 Like recent history, demand for breakroom innovation drove micro market installation growth for Five Star.
 Entering the year, the company had 1,250 markets of various size installed and finished with 1,630 as they enter 2020.
-Of the 380 new market locations, Five Star opened 145 new locations, converted 150 existing vending customers to markets, and added the final 85 through acquisition.
+Five Star opened 145 new locations, converted 150 existing vending customers to markets, and added the final 85 through acquisition.

 Completed Six Acquisitions

 In a comparative “slow year” for acquisitions, the company indeed stayed busy building strategically via acquisition and integration.
 Beginning in May, the purchase of office coffee accounts and Canteen franchise territory rights from Lighthouse Coffee brought coffee service back to Five Star’s Macon, GA service area.
 In June, the largest of the transactions was completed in Vend Food Services (VFS) of Athens, GA.
 Southern Refreshment Services (SRS) owned VFS, which was acquired by Five Star in 2018.
 Like Southern Refreshments, VFS also operates under the Five Star brand.